Organizational Leadership, B.S.

-The B.A.Sc. in Organizational Leadership program is a 120-semester hour degree program and is offered at Mercer's Atlanta, Douglas County, Henry County and Macon locations.
+The B.S. in Organizational Leadership program is offered at Mercer's Atlanta, Douglas County, Henry County and Macon locations, and students are admitted five times per year in August, October, January, March and May.

 Upon completion of the program, students will be prepared to: